-Since this is an early installment of the feature, we want to hear your feedback.
+Since this is our first installment of the feature, we want to hear your feedback.
 Drop a comment below and let us know what you think or what you want to see.

 2020 DAKAR RALLYAfter weeks of racing across the desert of Saudi Arabia, the 2020 Dakar Rally wrapped up with the twelfth and final stage that took racers from Haradh to Qiddiya.
 Anticipation for the final check-in was high, especially for Ricky Brabec, and the Monster Energy Honda rider made history by becoming the first American in the history of the rally to win the overall in a class.
 It was a breakthrough result for Brabec, as the California native devoted his full attention to rally (we watched him spin laps on the now-closed Milestone MX Park moto track aboard his Honda CRF450 Rally bike last year) after his chance at the win in was

 taken away by a mechanical failure.
 Brabec took control of the top spot in the results very early in the long event, won two stages, and stayed consistent through the thousands of kilometers spent in the saddle.
 The victory is equally important for Honda because it had been 31-years since the OEM had claimed the top spot in Dakar and this win snapped KTM’s 18-year streak at the event.

 Rockstar Energy Husqvarna Factory Racing’s Pablo Quintanilla finished the event ranked second overall, a solid result considering the Chilean spent much of the past year recovering from injuries sustained at the 2019 running of Dakar.
 Quintanilla worked his way into the runner-up spot during Stage Six and ran a pace that kept the race exciting all the way to the final days.
 The result is a career-best for Quintanilla; he ran in second-place during the 2019 race but crashed out on the final day.